Matt Thornhill: Nottingham Forest

 Thornhill made his professional debut for Nottingham Forest as a substitute at Chester City in the first round of the League Cup, which Forest won 4–2 on penalties after the game finished goalless after normal and extra time.
 He made his League debut five days later, coming on as a second-half substitute for Kris Commons against Swansea City.
 On 12 January 2008, the youngster came on as a late substitute against Leyton Orient to score his first professional goal for The Reds, the last of Forest's goals in a 4–0 victory.

 Thornhill started his first Forest game when he stepped in at the last minute to replace Chris Cohen in the heart of midfield.
-He has since been battling for a midfield spot, scoring his second goal of the season in a 1–1 draw at Southend.
+He scored his second goal of the season in a 1–1 draw at Southend.
 He helped The Reds finish second in the 2007–08 season in League One, gaining promotion to the Championship.
 With The Reds gaining promotion, manager Colin Calderwood commented that Thornhill would be given the chance to impress the following season.

 On 21 July 2009, Thornhill joined League One side Brighton & Hove Albion on loan as part of the transfer deal which saw Joel Lynch join Nottingham Forest.
 After making seven appearances for Brighton, Thornhill returned to Nottingham Forest in December.
 Thornhill then joined League Two side Cheltenham Town on a one-month loan deal in January 2010.
 His debut for Cheltenham came against Rochdale, and shortly after that his loan deal was extended to the end of the season.

 Thornhill was released by Forest in January 2011, with manager Billy Davies alluding to "good young players here who need to move on; who need to go and have a fresh start".